X marks the spot

 Get to Work

-The engineers when to work, opening the server, located the apparatus and discovered that — sure enough — it was defective, and causing the problem.
+The engineers got to work; they opened the server, located the component, and discovered that, sure enough, it had indeed been defective, and the root cause of all the mayhem.

-It was replaced — and the data center resumed running at full capacity.
+They replaced it — and the data center resumed running as usual, if not better.

-By this time, the plant had lost hundreds of millions dollars in revenue due to reduced or blocked traffic flow.
+By this time, hundreds of millions of dollars had been lost by individuals and entities due to reduced or blocked traffic flow.

 . . . . . . . .